DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-2.md

 ---
-title: Beta location analysis - phase 2 - representativeness
+title: Beta location analysis (phase 2) - representativeness of shortlisted areas
 description: Representativeness of the shortlisted areas to the wider placement school population
 date: 2024-02-23T12:01:00+00:00
 tags: